 9 races, 2,500 metres and more than 90,000 attendees.
 Discover the history behind one of Australia’s most prestigious racing days.

 Each year the Melbourne Cup Carnival kicks off with AAMI Victoria Derby Day.
-Behind the glitz and glamour of Flemington, there’s a proud history and a race that’s been running for generations.
+Behind the glitz and glamour of Flemington, there’s a proud history and a race that’s been held for generations.

 How it came about

-First run on Wednesday November 7 in 1855, the Victoria Derby was inspired by the Epsom Derby, which was established in 1779 by the 12th Earl of Derby.
-Since that first race the tradition was established, with race-goers flocking to Flemington every year to enjoy the food, fashion and fun.
+First run on November 7 in 1855, the Victoria Derby was inspired by the Epsom Derby, which was established in 1779 by the 12th Earl of Derby.
+Since that first race, the tradition began—with race-goers flocking to Flemington every year to enjoy the sporting spectacle, as well as food, fashion and fun.

 The facts and figures

-This year will be the 26th year that AAMI has sponsored Victoria Derby Day.
-It’s a high stakes race and run on what’s known for being one of the toughest tracks, so participating horses need the staying power possessed by properly trained thoroughbreds in their prime.
+This year will be the 28th year that AAMI has sponsored the Victoria Derby.
+It’s a high stakes race run on what’s known for being one of the toughest tracks, so participating horses need the staying power possessed by properly trained thoroughbreds in their prime.
 For this reason, the race is only open to three-year-old thoroughbreds.
-Initially, the race was run at a distance of 1.5 miles, but this changed in 1972 to 2,400 metres to conform with the newly introduced metric system.
+Initially, the race was run at 1.5 miles, but this changed in 1972 to 2,400 metres to conform with the newly-introduced metric system.
 In 1973 the race distance was altered to 2,500 metres (as it stands today), to give horses more time to approach the first turn of the track safely.
 Throughout the day, nine races are run, with the Victoria Derby race being the highlight of the day and having the greatest prize money attached to the win.

 Fashions on the field